Dorit Kemsley: Career

 Kemsley developed the swimwear line Beverly Beach and bridal collection Nektaria.
-She is a current cast member, joining in 2016, of The Real Housewives of Beverly Hills.
-Kemsley has since starred in a main role for 6 seasons.
-In 2019, Kemsley appeared as a guest on Million Dollar Listing Los Angeles alongside her husband, where they listed their home for sale.
+She is a current cast member of The Real Housewives of Beverly Hills, joining in 2016, and has since starred in a main capacity for eight seasons.

+In 2017, she founded the swimwear brand, Beverly Beach by Dorit.
+Kemsley was sued by former Beverly Beach co-owner Ryan Horne in August 2018.
+Horne claimed Kemsley owed $205,000 he lent to her to start the brand.
+The parties eventually settled out of court in early 2020.

 Personal life

-She is married to Paul Kemsley, and they have two children.
-The couple owns a 9,000-square-foot home in Encino, California that they purchased for $6.47M.
-In October 2021, Kemsley, alone with her two children, was robbed at gunpoint at her Encino home by three male burglars.
+She was married to Paul Kemsley, and they have two children, Jagger and Phoenix Kemsley.
+The couple own a 9,000 sqft home in the LA suburb of Encino, California, which was purchased for $6.47 million.
+In October 2021, Kemsley, alone with her children, was robbed at gunpoint by three male burglars.

+On May 9, 2024, it was announced that the couple had separated after 9 years of marriage.
+In April 2025, it was reported that the couple had filed for divorce.